SonyaCore/ReconDB/README.md

 os.urandom(32).hex()
 ```

-## Running the Project
+## Running Project

+### Getting the Latest Release
+You can get the latest release of ReconDB from [Releases](https://github.com/SonyaCore/ReconDB/releases) section

+Make sure to properly set configuration file and run MongoDB instance on your server

+### Compiling from Source
-To run the project you have to first compile the program and then run the compiled binary.
+Use the following command to compile the program and then run the compiled binary :

 ```bash
  go build -o ReconDB -ldflags "-s -w -buildid=" -buildvcs=false .
  ./ReconDB
 ```

-## Running the Project With Docker
+### Running the Project With Docker
 To run the project with docker , you can use the docker-compose file :
 ```bash
 docker-compose up -d